Xeparrot/xeparrot/documentation/source/source/index.html.md

 ## Custom Name Spaces

-When you create a new module it also registers new custom namespace for Lang, View and Config.
-For example, if you create a new module named blog, it will also register new namespace/hint blog for that module.
+When you create a new xemodule it also registers new custom namespace for Lang, View and Config.
+For example, if you create a new xemodule named blog, it will also register new namespace/hint blog for that xemodule.
 Then, you can use that namespace for calling Lang, View or Config.
 Following are some examples of its usage:

 Calling Lang: